rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 * spec.ingressServiceTemplate.spec.ports (`patchMergeKey`: ports)

 Using [Strategic Merge Patch](https://github.com/kubernetes/apimachinery/tree/master/pkg/util/strategicpatch), we ensure that users have the flexibility to configure properties and that they do not need to specify properties that they don't modify.

+_Side note_ Not all lists support this merging operation.
+For example, statefulSetSpec.volumeClaimTemplates does not support merge, only replace.

 #### How should we handle reconciliation errors